Ann Mitchell: EastEnders

-In 2011, Mitchell was cast in the popular British soap opera EastEnders as Cora Cross, the mother of already established characters Tanya Jessop and Rainie Cross.
+In 2011, Mitchell was cast in the British soap opera EastEnders as Cora Cross, the mother of already established characters Tanya Jessop and Rainie Cross.
 She first appeared to attend her on-screen daughter's wedding and was originally only scheduled to appear for a four episode guest stint.
 On 31 May 2011 it was announced that Mitchell was returning to EastEnders as Cora and will be back on screen as a regular character in summer 2011.
 In an interview with Inside Soap, the executive producer of EastEnders, Bryan Kirkwood commented: "With the loss of Barbara Windsor, I was keen to find a new matriarch for the show, and Ann Mitchell is a dream booking.
 I've always been a fan of her work, and with the storyline we've got planned, we'll wonder how we ever did without Cora".
-Mitchell had previously appeared in EastEnders as Jane Williams, a woman Roy Evans had an affair with but only appeared for 6 episodes.
+Mitchell had previously appeared in EastEnders as Jane Williams, a woman Roy Evans had an affair with but only appeared for six episodes.
 Upon joining the soap, Mitchell commented: "As a lifelong fan of EastEnders I am thrilled to join the cast.
-I am a great fan of June Brown’s and am looking forward to sharing some scenes with her".
+I am a great fan of June Brown’s and am looking forward to sharing some scenes with her."
 Executive Producer Bryan Kirkwood added, "I’m very excited to have the much-loved Ann Mitchell joining us.
 Cora Cross is a formidable woman, cut from the same cloth as many glorious Walford women of the past, and Ann Mitchell is just perfect for the role."
 She took a break in December 2015, and returned in 2017.